yoavravid/RedditUsernames/README.md

 2. Improve all the code in the project and go through CR
 3. Fix this README page after 1 and 2

+## Development Process
+The development process consisted of a research stage and a development stage.

 ## Authors

 * **Yoad Ravid** - *Initial work* - [yoavravid](https://github.com/yoavravid)